itseez3d/metaperson/docs/rest_api.md

 You can find a step-by-step tutorial on how to create a MetaPerson 2.0 avatar from a photo and download the avatar’s mesh, haircut, and outfit in glb format using the curl command-line utility on the following&nbsp;[page](https://api.avatarsdk.com/samples/curl_metaperson_20/).

-Please note, that REST API for MetaPerson avatars is available only on the Enterprise plan.
+Please note, that REST API for MetaPerson avatars is available only on the&nbsp;[Enterprise plan](https://avatarsdk.com/pricing-cloud/).
 Contact us at&nbsp;[support@avatarsdk.com](mailto:support@avatarsdk.com) if you have any questions.